seanmichwalsh/home-server/README.md

 This repository serves to document my specific configuration files for individual applications.
 Private configuration data has been redacted as env variables.

+## Applications

+### Traefik
+[Traefik](https://doc.traefik.io/traefik/) is the reverse-proxy for my server.
+It works as the frontline service clients interface with, directing them to the appropriate application.
+Its benefit over the popular Apache HTTPd web server it its ability to detect and synchronize various application configuration files (including Docker files).

+**Containers:**
+- `traefik`